VimsecAu/kb/m365/baselines/aad.md

 A notification SHOULD be sent to the administrator when high-risk users are detected.

 <!--Policy: MS.AAD.2.2v1; Criticality: SHOULD -->
 - _Rationale:_ Notification enables the admin to monitor the event and remediate the risk.
-This helps the organization proactively respond to cyber intrusions as they occur.
+This helps the organisation proactively respond to cyber intrusions as they occur.
 - _Last modified:_ June 2023
 - _MITRE ATT&CK TTP Mapping:_
   - [T1078: Valid Accounts](https://attack.mitre.org/techniques/T1078/)